 So on Wednesday when Bill Belichick was asked about the release, he referred the reporter to the Patriots PR department after sarcastically telling her this.

-“To try to do everything we can to help you out,” the coach replied, via NFL.com.
+,” the coach replied, via NFL.com.
 “Sorry if you’re offended by that.
 Just trying to be cooperative and help you out, so if that’s a problem just let me know.”

 We all know Belichick would rather swallow barbed wire than prematurely tip the team’s hand on a player’s injury status.